doncandela/mgah/mgah.md

     - It worked well use `--exclusive` but omit `-N` specifying the number of nodes to be used -- Slurm typically allocated 64-core nodes, but sometimes allocated 128-core nodes.

     - Comparing the last two columns, the run using external MPI was 2% slower which is not a significant difference especially as different nodes (and a different numbers of nodes) were used.

+    - Compare with the results for the 10-times smaller simulation tabulated above, the 128-core run took 6.4 times longer while the 256-core run took 5.5 times longer.
+These scalings with simulation size were even better than the corresponding reductions in boxes/crates (increases in code parallelism) of 14/2=7.0 and 7/1=7.0, suggesting that [weak scaling](#strong-weak-scaling) applies here.

 ### Using a GPU on Unity (without Apptainer)<a id="unity-gpu"></a>